SEPA Direct Debit payments

 A SEPA Creditor Identifier (Creditor ID) is an ID associated with each SEPA Direct Debit payment that identifies the company requesting the payment.
 While companies may have multiple creditor identifiers, each creditor identifier is unique and allows your customers to easily identify the debits on their account.

-By default your Stripe account is configured to use a Stripe Creditor ID when collecting SEPA Direct Debit Payments.
-Stripe Payments
+By default, your Stripe account is configured to use a Stripe Creditor ID when collecting SEPA Direct Debit Payments.
+The Creditor Name that appears on bank statements is determined by the following order of priority:

-If you’re based in the EU, Stripe recommends that you use your own Creditor ID to both reduce dispute rates and improve your customer experience.
-You can configure your own Creditor ID on the Payment Method Settings page.
-When using your own Creditor ID your business name appears on statements instead of Stripe’s and you can use the Stripe statement descriptor for per-payment customization.
+- If you’re based in the EU, use your own Creditor ID to both reduce dispute rates and improve your customer experience.
+You can configure your own Creditor ID on the Payment Method Settings page in the Dashboard.

 Note